Uncovering the Secret Money-Makers of the Wedding Industry

-It’s no secret that weddings are big business with a capital B. The Knot conducted a study last year that found couples in the US spend an average of almost $33,000 on their weddings.
+It’s no secret that weddings are big business with a capital B. The Knot conducted a study last year that found couples in the U.S. spend an average of almost $33,000 on their weddings.
 In Manhattan, they spend over $82,000.
 And when it comes to those weddings that you see published on, say, COVETEUR, as Jess Levin Conroy told us when we visited her at the West Village offices of her company, Carats & Cake, well, those weddings cost upwards of $100,000.
 For just that one night.
 We’ll wait while you pick your jaw up off the floor.

-Another thing that’s no secret: we’re fascinated by weddings.
-And we know you are too.
+Another thing that’s no secret: We’re fascinated by weddings.
+And we know you are, too.
 But when we hear numbers like those, we gasp, scratch our heads, and go back to planning our own debt-inducing nuptials (fantasy or reality).
 But if you’re Levin Conroy, you see the massive opportunity at hand.
 Carats & Cake might look like another blog featuring all the details on ~real~ (albeit beautiful) weddings to serve as inspiration for engaged couples (or late-night fairy-tale porn).
 But behind the scenes, the company provides tools to all those small businesses (wedding planners, florists, venues, photographers, caterers, etcetera, etcetera) who are actually taking in significant portions of that $100,000-plus pie as revenue.
 Having founded the company in 2013, it has a whopping 25,000 businesses that hold memberships and pay for payment and marketing tools—and at the highest level, business advice from Levin Conroy herself.
 As we discovered, she knows what she’s talking about.

 The big business that is Carats & Cake:

-“Carats & Cake is a marketplace of wedding businesses on the front end that is all about helping the top of the market businesses—from photographers to wedding planners to properties—highlight what they do best, and in turn allow couples to then discover the best of the industry.
+“Carats & Cake is a marketplace of wedding businesses on the front end that is all about helping the top-of-the-market businesses—from photographers to wedding planners to properties—highlight what they do best and, in turn, allow couples to then discover the best of the industry.

 “How we actually make money is behind the scenes.
 We sell a suite of tools and resources to the businesses.
 We have a property tool that our properties use that is about marketing themselves better.
-For our photographers and wedding planners and florists we have a marketing tool, a PR tool, and a payment software.
-We sell to that luxury business owners and have a very specialized service for them.”
+For our photographers and wedding planners and florists, we have a marketing tool, a PR tool, and a payment software.
+We sell that to luxury business owners and have a very specialized service for them.”